Abdul Ghafur Muhiuddin Shah of Pahang: Death

-Abdul Ghafur died in 1614, together with his eldest son Raja Muda Abdullah, possibly poisoned by his second son who succeeded as Alauddin Riayat Shah.
+Abdul Ghafur died in 1614, together with his eldest son Raja Muda Abdullah, possibly poisoned by his second son who succeeded him as Sultan Alauddin Riayat Shah.
 He was posthumously known as Marhum Pahang and buried alongside his son who was posthumously known as Marhum Muda Pahang, at Chondong Royal cemetery, Pekan.
 The tombstones at Chondong Royal cemetery were erected later in 1638 by the order of his nephew, Iskandar Thani, who ruled Aceh from 1636 to 1641.

-Before 1607, Raja Muda Abdullah had married a Perak princess by whom he had two daughters.
+Before 1607, Raja Muda Abdullah had married a Perakian princess by whom he had two daughters.
 When Raja Muda Abdullah was murdered in 1614, his widow and daughters were sent to Perak.
 There, she and her daughters were captured by Iskandar Muda and taken to Aceh, where in time, one of the daughters was married to another royal captive, Raja Sulong, the future Sultan Muzaffar Riayat Shah II of Perak.

 In popular culture

 Raja Abdul Ghafur was played by Jesdaporn Pholdee in the 2008 Thai movie Queens of Langkasuka.
 He was depicted in the movie as the fiancé of Princess Ungu who came to defend Pattani during the reign of Raja Hijau.